EnricoPicci/git-metrics/README.md

 There are tools that analyze a single repo and there are tools that analyze more than one repo, the latter with the objective to highlight signals of potential copling among the repos.

-# TOOLS TO ANALYZE A SINGLE REPO
+# TOOLS TO ANALYZE A SINGLE REPO - IN MEMORY AGGREGATION

-## BASIC LOGICAL STEPS FOR IN MEMORY AGGREGATION
+## BASIC LOGICAL STEPS

 -   The git log info is read using the command